OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 Main Driver Input Files
 ~~~~~~~~~~~~~~~~~~~~~~~

-Example of an AeroDyn driver for a basic inflow, basic HAWT, and combined case analyses is given below:
+An example of an AeroDyn driver for a basic inflow, basic HAWT, and combined case analyses is given below:

 .. code::

     ----- AeroDyn Driver Input File ---------------------------------------------------------
-    BAR turbine driver input file, using basic input
+    Three bladed wind turbine, using basic geometry input
     ----- Input Configuration ---------------------------------------------------------------
     False           Echo         - Echo input parameters to "<rootname>.ech"?
             3       AnalysisType - {1: multiple turbines, one simulation, 2: one turbine, one time-dependent simulation, 3: one turbine, combined cases}
            11.0     TMax         - Total run time [used only when AnalysisType/=3] (s)
             0.5     DT           - Simulation time step [used only when AnalysisType/=3] (s)
-    "./OpenFAST_BAR_00_AeroDyn15.dat"        AeroFile - Name of the primary AeroDyn input file
+    "./AD.dat"      AeroFile - Name of the primary AeroDyn input file
     ----- Inflow Data -----------------------------------------------------------------------
               0      CompInflow  - Compute inflow wind velocities (switch) {0=Steady Wind; 1=InflowWind}
     "unused"         InflowFile  - Name of the InflowWind input file [used only when CompInflow=1]